percona/k8spxc-docs/docs/proxysql-conf.md

 ## Accessing the ProxySQL Admin Interface

-You can use [ProxySQL admin interface](https://www.percona.com/blog/2017/06/07/proxysql-admin-interface-not-typical-mysql-server/) to  configure its settings.
+You can use [ProxySQL admin interface :octicons-link-external-16:](https://www.percona.com/blog/2017/06/07/proxysql-admin-interface-not-typical-mysql-server/) to  configure its settings.

 Configuring ProxySQL in this way means connecting to it using the MySQL protocol, and two things are needed to do it: